NSPOLE01/NSPOLE01/README.md

 ## About Me 📝
-I'm a rising senior at Vanderbilt University studying Computer Science and Economics.
-I love watching soccer, trying out new cooking recipes, and playing spikeball with my friends.
-I hope this GitHub helps highlight my past experineces and demonstrates my talent as a software engineer!
+I'm a Vanderbilt Grad with a dual degree in Computer Science and Economics.
+Currently, I am a Software Engineer at Capital One where I work on maintaining and building critical database infrastructure.
+As a certified AWS solutions architect, I have a strong foundational knowledge of cloud services and have deployed several microarchitecture services independently.
+While most of my repos are private for personal reasons, I hope my public repositories help highlight my past experiences and demonstrate my talent as a software engineer!

 ## Contact Me 📩
 Email: nikhil.s.polepalli@gmail.com